MyEtherWallet/knowledge-base-v3/src/content/security/ethereum-two-people-same-private-key.md

 ---

-Because there are 2160 possible bitcoin addresses exist.

-That's 1,461,501,637,330,902,918,203,684,832,716,283,019,655,932,542,976.

-The wallet can generate a private key - public address pair randomly for you without having to tell the network which one you'll be using because there are so many possibilities that you can just pick one.
-And once someone sends funds to your address the network (wallet) simply just checks if the format of your address is acceptable or not.

-It is theoretically possible to generate an address that's already being used but the chances of that happening is just unimaginable.

-There are approximately 7.5 x 1018 grains of sand on Earth.
+Also, there are approximately 7.5 x 1018 grains of sand on Earth.

 That's